-Oftentimes, the clinical question is answered solely via e-consult, although the specialist will sometimes eventually see the patient in a face-to-face encounter.
+Often, the clinical question is answered solely via e-consult, although the specialist will sometimes eventually see the patient in a face-to-face encounter.
 The rate of conversion to face-to-face depends on the clinical condition.
 When a face-to-face is required, only one visit will often be needed thanks to the pre-visit preparation completed via e-consult.

-Viewing diagnostic images at a time after data collection is another store and forward telehealth application with radiology, dermatology and ophthalmology (retinal scanning) being common examples.
+Viewing diagnostic images at a time after data collection is another store and forward telehealth application with radiology, dermatology, and ophthalmology (retinal scanning) being common examples.
 The line between this telehealth application and e-consults is somewhat blurry, as e-consult platforms are also able to store and forward images attached to the e-consult.

 Why is Provider Communication a Problem Today?

 Poor access to specialist care can be detrimental to patients’ health.
 Excessive wait times and delays in care can cause anxiety in patients and their families.
 They can also reduce patients’ ability to carry out day-to-day activities and lead to deterioration in patient’s’ overall health as important diagnoses are delayed.
-In addition, 3 out of every 10 tests or services are duplicated needlessly, causing frustration for patients and providers alike.
+In addition, 3 out of every ten tests or services are duplicated needlessly, causing frustration for patients and providers alike.

 The most significant gap identified with EHR is that vendors lack common functionality or the ability to customize e-Consult functionality within the EHR to meet the unique needs of each client.

-While use of Direct messaging is available amongst EHR systems, the drawback of using this as a sole means of e-Consult functionality is the lack of closed-loop tracking, reporting and reconciliation of electronic consultations back to the patient chart in a fluid manner.
+While the use of Direct messaging is available amongst EHR systems, the drawback of using this as a sole means of e-Consult functionality is the lack of closed-loop tracking, reporting, and reconciliation of electronic consultations back to the patient chart in a fluid manner.
 Agnostic platforms like ReferralMD meet this capability very clearly, providing bi-directional data integration to maximize data flow for clinicians.

 How do Primary Care Doctors Get the Advice They Need?

-In the past a PCP had little control and found it hard to find great specialty care partners to seek advice about their patients.
+In the past, a PCP had little control and found it hard to find great specialty care partners to seek advice about their patients.
 This is all changing now with technologies such as ReferralMD, a referral network management platform.

 - Improving the interface between primary and specialty care requires a new perspective on care delivery by providers.
-In-person referrals have developed as the mechanism for primary care providers to get assistance from specialists, but there are other ways to access this expertise and co-management support E-consults eliminate the language of “denials? and “approvals” and instead is focuses on collaboration to find the best facility for a patient to receive care.
+In-person referrals have developed as the mechanism for primary care providers to get assistance from specialists, but there are other ways to access this expertise and co-management support E-consults eliminate the language of “denials?
+And “approvals” and instead is focuses on collaboration to find the best facility for a patient to receive care.